 - 4. A student must be present 3 1⁄2 hours of the school day in order to be considered present for the day.
-Students who leave the classroom before the completion of 3 1⁄2 hours of the school day will be considered absent for the entire day.
-Students arriving after 11:30 a.m. are considered absent for the day, and students leaving prior to 11:30 a.m. are also considered absent for the day.
-In regards to after-school/extracurricular events, students must be in attendance at school for at least half of the day of any scheduled event in order to attend/participate in the event.
-If a student is absent, he/she may not participate in any afterschool activity. - 5.
+Students who leave the classroom before the completion of 3 1⁄2 hours of the school day will be considered absent.
+Students arriving after 11:20 a.m. are considered absent for the day, and students leaving prior to 11:20 a.m. are also considered absent for the day.
+If a student is absent he/she may not participate in any afterschool activity. - 5.
 Prescheduled Absences (including Family Vacations)